-Be safety conscious and promote the use of Whip Checks on all pressurized hose applications.
-To prevent serious injury due to hose or coupling failure, add a Whip Check at each hose connection and from equipment to hose.
+Install Hose Safety Whip Checks into all pressurized hose applications to keep operators and job sites safe.
+To prevent serious injury due to hose or coupling failure, add a Whip Check at each hose connection and from equipment and compressor to hose.
 Install in the fully extended position (no slack) for proper safety assurance.
-Spring-loaded loops in the cable ends open easily to slip over the couplings for a firm grip on the hose.
+Spring-loaded loops in the cable ends easily adjust to slip over the couplings for a firm grip on the hose.
 Also known as whip arrestors or hose choker cables.

 – Available in four adjustable sizes for a hose range from 1/2″ through 4″ inside diameters

 – Available as hose-to-hose (as shown) or hose-to-tool end styles (one side – larger loop)

 – Stainless Steel cables available for corrosive environment applications

 – Rated at 200 PSI air service with 5X burst rating